LeviRSelf/ether-coinsplit/README.md

 Clone the repo locally.

-Within geth (preferably on a private test net), generate 2 new addresses that the contract can use for splitting.
+Within geth (preferably on a private test net), generate at least 2 addresses that the contract can use for splitting.

 Make sure that `eth.accounts` shows your addresses.

-Edit the *ether-coinsplit.js* file, replacing the addresses in the `_recipients` array and save this file.

 Navigate to the innermost ether-coinsplit folder